robjohnnoble/robjohnnoble.github.io/_pages/about.md

 ## Software and blogging

-I created and maintain the ggmuller R package [ggmuller](https://CRAN.R-project.org/package=ggmuller) for plotting evolutionary dynamics and the [demon](https://github.com/robjohnnoble/demon_model) tumour evolution model.
+I created and maintain the ggmuller R package [ggmuller](https://CRAN.R-project.org/package=ggmuller) for plotting evolutionary dynamics and the [demon](https://github.com/robjohnnoble/demon_model) tumour evolution model, which can be run using the [warlock](https://doi.org/10.5281/zenodo.7435093) workflow.

 I blog about science at [These few lines](https://thesefewlines.wordpress.com/).